The University at Large

-Columbia Engineering’s Makerspace provides students a dedicated place at the School to collaborate, learn, explore, experiment, and create prototypes.
+Columbia Engineering’s Makerspace provides students with a dedicated place to collaborate, learn, explore, experiment, and create prototypes.
 Students can utilize the space to work on a variety of innovative projects, including independent or group design projects, product development, and new venture plans.
-Located on the twelfth floor of the Mudd Building, this facility fosters student creativity by bringing together the workspace and tools for computeraided design, physical prototyping, fabric arts, woodworking, electronics, and software.
+Located on the twelfth floor of the Mudd Building, this facility fosters student creativity by bringing together the workspace and tools for computer-aided design, physical prototyping, fabric arts, woodworking, electronics, and software.

 larger gatherings and special events.